Blocked drains in Canberra

 1. Do Not Pour Grease Down the Sink

 This is the number one cause of blocked kitchen drains.
-Cooking oil, fat, and grease might flow down as a liquid when they are hot, but as they cool in the pipe, they solidify and stick to the inside of the drain.
-Over time, layers of grease build up and narrow the pipe until nothing can get through.
+Cooking oil, fat and grease go down as a liquid while they are hot.
+Then they cool in the pipe, set hard and stick to the pipe wall.
+Layer on layer, the pipe narrows until nothing gets through.

-What to do instead: Let cooking oil and grease cool, then scrape it into the bin.
-For small amounts, wipe the pan with a paper towel before washing it.
-Keep an old jar or tin near the stove to collect used cooking oil.
-Once it is full, throw it in the bin.
+Do this instead.
+Let the oil and fat cool, then scrape it into the bin.
+If it is only a small amount, wipe the pan out with a paper towel before it goes anywhere near the sink.
+Keep an old jar or tin by the stove for used cooking oil and bin it when it fills up.

 2. Use Drain Guards and Strainers

-A simple mesh drain guard over your shower, bath, and kitchen sink drains catches hair, food scraps, and debris before they enter the pipe.
-They cost a few dollars from any hardware store and take two seconds to install.
+A mesh drain guard over the shower, bath and kitchen sink catches hair and food scraps before they get into the pipe.
+They cost a few dollars at any hardware store and you drop them in place in about two seconds.

 3. Be Careful What You Flush

-Toilets are designed to handle human waste and toilet paper.
-That is it.
-Everything else should go in the bin.
-The most common items I pull out of blocked sewer lines include:
+A toilet handles human waste and toilet paper.
+That is the whole list.
+Everything else goes in the bin.
+Here is what I most often pull out of blocked sewer lines:

 • Wet wipes (even the ones labelled "flushable" cause blockages)